theupshift/chrdev/posts/2020-03-30-How-to-connect-puppeteer-to-a-Proxy.md

 ## using `mega-scraper`

-[mega-scraper](https://github.com/christian-fei/mega-scraper) is a OSS tool built to save some time while scraping any webpage. can be used as a **cli and a node.js module**, **based on puppeteer of course**.
+[mega-scraper](https://github.com/christian-fei/mega-scraper) is a OSS node.js library built to save some time while scraping any webpage. can be used as a **cli and a node.js module with a clean API**, **based on puppeteer of course**.

 install via `npm i mega-scraper`.